JohnTheBastard/ReactiveStocks/README.md

 A simple stocks app.
 ReactiveSwift is used to update stock quotes every minute.

-TODO: Implement stock detail view and test suite.
+TODO: more comprehensive test suite

 ## Getting Started